Who is Stenger & Stenger?

 - It is a violation of federal law for Stenger & Stenger, P.C. to report inaccurate or incomplete information about you.

-- Stenger & Stenger may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Stenger & Stenger cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- Stenger & Stenger must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Stenger & Stenger must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- Stenger & Stenger cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Stenger & Stenger cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Stenger & Stenger From Your Credit Report Today!